martinkersner/cl-plot/README.md

 ## Examples
 There are several more examples within *examples* directory.

-Following example explains how to visualize a scatter plot data, give a name to a plot, x and y-axis.
+Following section explains how to create a scatter plot figure, give it a title and label both x and y axes of plot.
 Eventually, it shows a generated plot.

 ### Basic example (with explanation)
 First, create matrix with data to plot.